777ate999/armorer/README.md

 # armorer
-Streaming buffers to buff and rebuff God's armor
+Streaming buffers to buff and rebuff God's armor.
+This is the way.